Matthew James Thomas: Career

 Thomas' final performance as Spider-Man was on 10 November 2012.
 He left the show to perform in the lead role in the American Repertory Theater's revival of Pippin, directed by Diane Paulus.
 In 2013, the show moved from Cambridge, Massachusetts to the Music Box Theatre on Broadway.
 It officially opened at the Music Box on 25 April 2013.
-During the show's Broadway run, Thomas starred in 8 shows each week, alongside co-stars Patina Miller, Terrence Mann, and Andrea Martin.
+During the show's Broadway run, Thomas starred in eight shows each week, alongside co-stars Patina Miller, Terrence Mann, and Andrea Martin.
 Pippin won the Tony Award for Best Revival of a Musical in 2013.

 In 2013, Thomas released a three-track EP of original songs entitled, No Sound at All.
 The album was produced by Duncan Sheik.
 In early 2014, it was reported that Thomas was in contention for the lead role in the upcoming film, Star Wars: The Force Awakens.
 At the end of Pippins Broadway run in 2014, Thomas joined his parents in Malta for their anniversary celebration.
-Almost immediately after arriving, he received a phone call asking him to reprise his role as Pippin for the U.S. national tour, which was opening in Denver in 8 days.
+Almost immediately after arriving, he received a phone call asking him to reprise his role as Pippin for the U.S. national tour, which was opening in Denver in eight days.
 Kyle Selig, the actor originally hired to play Pippin for the tour, had been put on vocal rest.
 Thomas filled in and continued in the role for later dates on the tour, including those for Los Angeles and San Francisco.

 In late 2014 and early 2015, Thomas starred as Fenwick in a musical adaptation of Barry Levinson's 1982 film, Diner.
 The play was produced by Levinson and Scott Landis, and the music was written by Sheryl Crow.
 The musical was developed at the Signature Theatre in Arlington, Virginia and was directed by Kathleen Marshall.
 The play was well-received and sold out its entire run at the Signature Theatre.

 In March 2015, Thomas appeared as Henry Paine in a pilot episode for a planned HBO drama series, The Devil You Know, co-created by Orange Is the New Black creator Jenji Kohan, but the series was not picked up and the pilot went unaired.
 In 2017 he appeared in the main cast of another pilot episode, for a planned medical drama, Shelter, created by Law & order veteran Warren Leight, but the series was again not picked up.
+In 2024 he began starring as Harry Potter in Harry Potter and the Cursed Child on Broadway.